Sculpteo's 3D Printing Materials

 Sterling Silver (Wax-Casting)

-Solid and relatively malleable, our 92.5% sterling silver is perfect
+Solid and relatively malleable, our 92.5% sterling silver is perfect for jewelry creation.

 The surface is available in 4 finishes: rough, mirror polished, white rhodium or black rhodium plated.